Associate Professor Matthew Bell

 In 2009 and 2016, Matthew was awarded the Building Dispute Practitioners' Society Essay Prize.
 He was also a Finalist in the LexisNexis-Australasian Law Teachers' Association Award for Early Career - Innovative Teaching Award for 2009.
 Essays written by Matthew were awarded First Prize (2017, 2021), Second Prize (2013), Joint Second Prize (2010) and adjudged Highly Commended (2008, 2015) and Commended (2019) in the Society of Construction Law (UK) Hudson Prize.
 In 2012, Matthew was awarded a Citation for Outstanding Contributions to Student Learning in the Australian Awards for University Teaching.
 In 2017, Matthew was a Finalist in the Academic of the Year category of the Australian Law Awards.

-In addition to his role at the Law School, Matthew is Professional Support Lawyer to the national Major Projects and Construction group at Clayton Utz on a part-time basis.
-He was also founding Chair of the Academic Subcommittee of the Society of Construction Law Australia and has been since 2010 Chair of the judging panel for the Society's Brooking Essay Prize.
+In addition to his role at the Law School, Matthew is Consultant to the Projects department at Clayton Utz on a part-time basis.
+He was also founding Chair of the Academic Subcommittee of the Society of Construction Law Australia and was from 2010-23 Chair of the judging panel for the Society's Brooking Essay Prize.

 Other School and University responsibilities